fabferri/python-labs/socket-sender-receiver-zeromq/Readme.md

 # ZeroMQ Messaging Implementation in Python: PUSH/PULL Pattern

-> **✅ Pure ZeroMQ Implementation**: This project demonstrates a production-ready **ZeroMQ-only** messaging system with no standard Python socket library dependencies.
+> **Pure ZeroMQ Implementation**: this project demonstrates a production-ready **ZeroMQ-only** messaging system with no standard Python socket library dependencies.

 ## 📋 Table of Contents